Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

   * MFA Delete: MFA (multi factor authentication) can be required in versioned buckets to delete objects
   * Pre-Signed URLs: URLs that are valid only for a limited time (ex: premium video service for logged in users)

+!!! tip

+    AWS generally recommends using S3 bucket policies or IAM policies rather than ACLs

 #### S3 Bucket Policies

 * JSON based policies